Back to Articles

 Shared Custody and the Claimant-Role Boundary

 In practice, the key factor is which address is the child's official primary residence for administrative purposes: school enrolment, GP registration, and public service records.
-The parent whose address is the child's registered home is typically treated as the principal carer by Revenue, even if the actual time spent with each parent is equal.
+The parent whose address is the child's registered home is typically treated as the primary claimant by Revenue, even if the actual time spent with each parent is equal.
 See our guide to SPCCC with shared custody for a detailed explanation of how this determination works and what evidence is most persuasive.

 Where both parents' addresses appear in various records for the child - which can happen when formal arrangements have not been kept consistent - Revenue will look at the pattern of records as a whole.
 In these cases, the parent whose records are more consistently and more recently associated with the child's primary residence has the stronger claim.